 PA Program Admission Process

-- Academic achievement (undergraduate and graduate cumulative and science GPA)
+- Undergraduate and graduate cumulative science GPA

-- Type and extent of direct patient care experience
+- Direct patient care experience

 - Personal narrative